YVishere/Screen-OS/README.md

 ## ⚠️ Notes

 - **Power Management**
-  To avoid flickering of the TFT display when audio is active:
-  - Use **separate VINs** for the TFT Display and MAX98357A.
+ ~~ To avoid flickering of the TFT display when audio is active:~~ ~~- Use **separate VINs** for the TFT Display and MAX98357A.~~ The flickering in tft display during audio output was due to me powering the board with through a type-C connection.
+Using a normal USB port is fine.

 - **SD Card Compatibility**
   - SD cards of **32GB or more** often **fail to work** reliably with the `SD.h` library.